 - In Licence to Kill, in a diversion to let Bond sneak onto the Wavekrest yacht, Pam Bouvier poses as a harbor pilot and starts pulling the ship into the dock.
 When the captain anxiously observes how fast she's going, she snaps back "You want to do the driving?
 Take the wheel!", throws the throttle on full, and sneaks off the bridge in the confusion as it crashes into the pier.

 - In Live and Let Die, Bond's taxi driver is shot by a passing mook, leaving him desperately trying to regain control of the car.

 - Undercover Brother.
 The title character has Sistah Girl do this during the golf cart chase.

 - In the Disney film version of The Three Musketeers, Athos orders D'Artagnan to take the reins of the carriage they're driving so that he can start drinking.

-- In Scooby Doo Monsters Unleashed, when the gang is being chased by the pterodactyl monster, Freddy asks Shaggy to take the wheel of the Mystery Machine while he tries to shoot the monster down.
+- In Scooby-Doo 2: Monsters Unleashed, when the gang is being chased by the pterodactyl monster, Freddy asks Shaggy to take the wheel of the Mystery Machine while he tries to shoot the monster down.
 A little while later, Shaggy gets called to the back of the van so he can help Velma, and he leaves the driving to Scooby.
 To Scooby.
-Granted, he's pretty intelligent as far as animals go, but he's still not that far up the scale…
+Granted, he's pretty intelligent as far as animals go, but he's still not that far up the scale

-- Shows up word-for-word at the end of Buckaroo Banzai, when Banzai gives John Parker (who failed flight school) control of the Red Lectroid thermopod so that he can manually aim the gun instead.
+- Shows up word-for-word near the end of The Adventures of Buckaroo Banzai Across the 8th Dimension, when Banzai gives John Parker (who failed flight school) control of the Red Lectroid thermopod so that he can manually aim the gun instead.